-When the internal clock $\phi_w/4$ is selected as the counter input clock, "Interrupt source generation signal" will be operated with φ_w and the signal will be outputted with φ_w width.
+When $\phi_w/4$ is selected as the internal clock, "Interrupt source generation signal" will be operated with φ_w and the signal will be outputted with φ_w width.
 And, "Overflow signal" and "Compare match signal" are controlled with 2 cycles of φ_w signals.
 Those signals are output with 2-cycle width of φ_w (figure 12.7)